Why Your Wisdom Teeth Need the Boot!

 Our jaws adapted as a result of these changes in our diet.
 While our law became less broad however, our number of teeth remained constant.
 Now lots of people have too many teeth and not enough space to accommodate them all.

-Keeping a Watchful Eye on Your Wisdom Teethx-ray of wisdom teeth coming in sideways
+Keeping a Watchful Eye on Your Wisdom Teeth

 When we perform routine x-rays on our adolescent and young adult patients, we take a look at how the wisdom teeth are growing in: if the wisdom teeth are going to be a problem (like if they’re growing in sideways and will become impacted), removing them is usually recommended.
 A fully or partially impacted wisdom tooth is likely growing in at a weird angle, and it can cause pain and swelling by pushing on the other molars.
 It can even damage their roots, which have more permanent consequences.
 Partially erupted wisdom teeth are also difficult to clean, which can lead to tooth decay or gum disease.
 In some cases, a cyst can form around a fully impacted wisdom tooth.